 Notes on other clothing: I could have used more fleece-lined stockings and leggings.
 I also wish I brought 2 pairs of sweatpants.
 I did not need so many socks, as I rarely wear them, or the spandex shorts (deodorant works well to prevent chaffing, FYI).

-Winter: 1 long down winter coat; 1 warm scarf; 1 winter hat; 2 winter headbands; 2 pairs thin gloves*; 1 pair heavy winter gloves*; 1 pair gators, 1 pair Yak-Traks**.
+What I originally packed: 1 long down winter coat; 1 warm scarf; 1 winter hat; 2 winter headbands; 1 pair gators.

 Notes on outdoor/weather gear: I am SO happy I brought a really good winter coat and that it was longer.
-I do wish I had brought a slightly thinner scarf as mine was a bit too warm.
+I do wish I had brought a slightly thinner scarf as mine was a bit too warm (but they’re easy to purchase here).
 I’ve never used the gators.
 I wish I had a lighter but still somewhat warm jacket for spring/fall.
-I haven’t used the swimming suit, but there are occasional opportunities to wear them (again, I lost weight and it no longer fits).
+I’ve only worn the bathing suit once, as where I live opportunities are rare- other volunteers have pools closer by and use them more.
 Bikini suits are fine, by the way.

-1 laptop computer; 1 Amazon Fire tablet (only $50!); 1 point-and-shoot Olympus camera; 1 point-and-shoot video camera (Sony bloggie); Lumix bridge camera*; outlet adapter.
+What I originally packed: 1 laptop computer; 1 Amazon Fire tablet (only $50!); 1 point-and-shoot Olympus camera; 1 point-and-shoot video camera (Sony bloggie); outlet adapter, 1 USB stick.